-Applicants must be students or recent graduates, up to the Master's level or equivalent and have a keen interest and robust understanding of European data protection law.
-Recent graduates may apply provided their graduation was after 01.10.2023.
+Applicants must be students or recent graduates, up to the Master's level or equivalent and have a keen interest in European data protection law.
+Recent graduates may apply provided their graduation was after 01.10.2024.

 Applicants can apply as a Team of three individuals or as individual Participants.
 A Team can consist of students/graduates from different or same law schools.